CrisGarciF/CrisGarciF/README.md

 - 💞️ I’m looking to collaborate on projects.
 - 📫 Reach me linkedin https://www.linkedin.com/in/cristian-garcia-mesa-2b035a1b1/
 - 😄 Pronouns: Cris.
-- ⚡ Fun fact: Play.
+- ⚡ Fun fact: I love learning.

 <!---
 CrisGarciF/CrisGarciF is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.